 In addition to regular papers, JSS features two special tracks (In Practice, New Ideas and Trends Papers), as well as special issues.

 In Practice is exclusively focused on work that increases knowledge transfer from industry to research.
 It accepts: (1) Applied Research Reports where we invite submissions that report results (positive or negative) concerning the experience of applying/evaluating systems and software technologies (methods, techniques and tools) in real industrial settings.
 These comprise empirical studies conducted in industry (e.g., action research, case studies) or experience reports that may help understanding situations in which technologies really work and their impact.
 Submissions should include information on the industrial setting, provide motivation, explain the events leading to the outcomes, including the challenges faced, summarize the outcomes, and conclude with lessons learned, take-away messages, and practical advice based on the described experience.
 Contributing authors from industry are encouraged but not mandatory.
 (2) Practitioner Insights where we invite experience reports showing what actually happens in practical settings, illustrating the challenges (and pain) that practitioners face, and presenting lessons learned.
 Problem descriptions with significant details on the context, underlying causes and symptoms, and technical and organizational impact are also welcome.
 Practitioner insights papers may also comprise invited opinionated views on the evolution of chosen topic areas in practice.
-Submissions in this category are limited to four pages and the first author must be from industry.
+In contrast to applied research reports, practitioner insights are limited to four pages and the first author must be from industry.
 Finally, submissions to this track should be within scope of the journal's above topics of interest and they will be evaluated through industry-appropriate criteria for their merit in reporting useful industrial experience rather than in terms of academic novelty of research results.

 New Ideas and Trends Papers